Jackdm/Jackdm.github.io/_posts/2016-04-22-laser-engraver-review-neje-dk-8-pro-5.md

 Conclusion

 In conclusion, this product is not for people who need to make large laser engraved prints, but if you're in the market for a small high-quality laser engraver, this is the product for you.
-I would also like to note that Gearbest sent this product to me for free (which is pretty cool, thanks Gearbest!) to review .
+I would also like to note that Gearbest sent this product to me for free (which is pretty cool, thanks Gearbest!) to review.